 The program cost is $5,500 ($5,000 for Level I and $500 for Level II).
 Click here for details and payment options.
 Fees do not include the cost of textbooks, entry assessment, Virginia Department of Education licensure application fees, first aid, CPR/AED training, or fingerprinting/criminal background check.

-During the first year of the program (Level I) classes meet face-to-face every other weekend from August to June.
-Classes are held on Fridays from 6 p.m. -9 p.m. and on Saturdays from 9 a.m. -5 p.m. (except holidays).
+During the first year of the program (Level I) classes meet every other weekend from August to June.
+Classes are held on Fridays from 6 p.m. - 9 p.m. and on Saturdays from 9 a.m. - 5 p.m. (except holidays).
+Courses will be delivered in a hybrid environment and will include fact-to-face instruction and virtual instruction.
 During the second year of the program (Level II) seminars will be held monthly.